 To deglamorize gun crime we got rappers Roll Deep, a grime collective normally associated with gun crime, to write a track that tells the story of ‘Badman’ a youth who ruins his life by getting involved with guns.

 500 white labels of the track went out to pirate radio stations, influential DJs and record shops around the UK creating a buzz on the underground scene.

-With only a 150k budget the results where better than we hoped for…
+With only a 150k budget and no media spend the results where better than anyone hoped for…